 References#

-Method used in phonopy#
+Methods used in phonopy#

-Generation of force constants#
+Generation of supercell force constants#

-In phonopy, force constants are generated based on finite displacement method.
-Crystal symmetry is used to reduce the calculation cost and numerical noise of the force constants.
-Firstly a symmetry reduced set of atomic displacements is generated.
-After the atomic force calculations, the set of atomic displacements are expanded using the symmetry and then all the elements of force constans between atoms in a primitive cell and the supercell are fit to the symmetry expanded forces of atoms in supercells using Moore–Penrose pseudoinverse.
-This procedure may considered as a variant of Parlinski-Li-Kawazoe method.
-Some of the details are found in the appendix of the following paper:
+This is the traditional method that phonopy has employed for many years.
+Crystal symmetry is utilized to reduce both the computational cost and numerical noise in supercell force constant calculations.
+First, a symmetry-reduced set of atomic displacements is systematically generated.
+After calculating the atomic forces, the displacements are expanded using symmetry operations.
+The force constants between atoms in the primitive cell and the supercell are then fitted to the symmetry-expanded forces of atoms in the supercells using the Moore–Penrose pseudoinverse.

 • L. Chaput, A. Togo, I. Tanaka, and G. Hug, Phys.
 Rev. B, 84, 094302 (2011)